JordanWCotton/techNewsSearch/README.md

-I created this project as a code sandbox to practice and learn react components.
+I created this project as a code sandbox to practice and learn React.
 I am new to React having been an Angular fanatic, but I have finally decided to give React a shot.
-I am attempting to use commits and branching as a way to mark different feature/concept changes that I learn as I go, using them as reference later.
+I will be using commits and branching as a way to mark different feature/concept changes that I learn as I go, using them as reference for a later time.
 I will also be leaving this ridiculous README below that create-react-app so graciously gave me upon bootstrapping this project, as there are a few topics I wish to peruse further.

 So please excuse the noobness of this particular repository.